widged/gb-elm-language/en/intro/03-static type.md

     -- accepts:
-    -- a function which accepts an Int and returns a String -- a List of Integers
+    -- a function which accepts an Int and returns a String map : (Int -> String) -> List Int -> List String
-    -- returns:
-    -- a List of Strings
-    map : (Int -> String) -> List Int -> List String

     -- accepts:
-    -- a function which accepts a String and returns a Bool -- a List of Strings
-    -- returns:
-    -- a List of Booleans
-    map : (String -> Bool) -> List String -> List Bool
-    Here is an example that would violate the type annotation (think of it as the contract) for the map function:
+    -- a function which accepts a String and returns a Bool map : (String -> Bool) -> List String -> List Bool Here is an example that would violate the type annotation (think of it as the contract) for the map function: